AutodeskGames/stingray-docs/source/interactive_help/deploying/about_engine_configs.md

 The interactive engine comes in multiple different flavors, called "configurations".

-The only real rule to remember is that you should always use the `Release` configuration to do any builds of your game that you distribute.
+The only real rule to remember is that you should always use the `Release` configuration to do any builds of your app that you distribute.

 Otherwise, the difference between these configurations comes down to a tradeoff between the ability to debug what's going on inside the engine on one hand, and getting optimal performance and speed on the other hand.